 E. Forms for RTKL Requests

-RTKL requests may be made on the form available at the website of the Office of Open Records at http://openrecords.state.pa.us, or the form designated by the Department and available at its website at http://www.dhs.state.pa.us/cs/groups/webcontent/documents/form/s_001683.pdf or at its RTKL office.
+RTKL requests may be made on the form available on the website of the Office of Open Records (OOR) at https://www.openrecords.pa.gov/RTKL/HowToFile.cfm or the form designated by the Department and available on its website at http://www.dhs.pa.gov/cs/groups/webcontent/documents/form/s_001683.pdf or at its Open Records Office.

 F. Modifications to a Pending RTKL Request

-1. All modifications to pending requests must be submitted in writing directly to the RTKL Office.
+1. All modifications to pending requests must be submitted in writing directly to the Department's Open Records Office.

 2. Modifications that reduce the scope of a pending RTKL request.
 If the only effect of a modification is to withdraw some or all of a pending RTKL request, the policy of the Department is to give that modification immediate effect.